rtmigo/xrandom_dart/README.md

 # Determinism

-All classes have a `deterministic` method.
+Xorshift's classes have a `deterministic` method.
 By creating an object with this method, you end up with a generator that produces the same sequence of numbers every time.

 ``` dart